TomCasaletto/GetCleanData_Project/README.md

 Here are the data for the project:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-This repo contains the code and results
+This repo contains the code and results.

 ## CodeBook
 See the CodeBook.md file for a description of the variables.

 ## run_analysis script
-This script performs all the steps necessary to read and process the data:
+This script performs all the steps necessary to read and process the raw data:

 1. Read in the measurement labels and activity descriptions
 2. Read in the test and training data sets